Rule I: Players, Coaches, and Substitues

 Rule XII: General Rules

-A. A 3-line infraction occurs when the ball is propelled across all 3 long white lines without hitting any part of the wall, floor or a player.
+A. A 3-line infraction occurs when the ball is propelled through the air and completely passes over all 3 long white lines without hitting any part of the wall, floor or a player.
 For violating this rule, the ball will be placed on the long, white line closest to the opponent’s goal at the spot closest to where the ball first crossed that line.

 B. All free kicks will be deemed to be direct free kicks except the kick-off to start a half or the kickoff after a goal.